cakephp/docs/en/getting-started/cakephp-folder-structure.rst

 The App Folder
 ==============

-CakePHP's *App* folder is where you will do most of your application development.
-Let's look a little closer at the folders inside *App*.
+CakePHP's *src* folder is where you will do most of your application development.
+Let's look a little closer at the folders inside *src*.

 Config
     Holds the (few) configuration files CakePHP uses.
 Database